-This happens as a result of the user being provisioned onto the Metacompliance App before their mailbox is set up with licences assigned.
-Below is a guide to set a rule for the group not to be added until an O365 licence is assigned.
+This happens as a result of the user being provisioned onto the MetaCompliance App before their mailbox is set up with licences assigned.
+Below is a guide to set a rule for the group not to be added until an O365 licence has been assigned.

 Licences are assigned to the user shortly after they are added to the group.
 When the attribute is changed, the user leaves the groups, and the licences are removed.